trombik/Mini-Drawers-Ultimate/README.md

 ## Rationale

 Thingiverse does not encourage designers to share original code or files.
 Often, designers uploads STL files only.
-Some, the author of the original design, upload original files so that others can re-mix the original, fix bugs, adopt the design.
+Some, including the author of the original design, upload original files so that others can re-mix the original, fix bugs, adopt the design.
 However, it is really difficult to track changes, report bugs, etc. I tried to rebuild STL files without success.
 The code uses an external library, but the author did not include the library, nor mention the version.
 The code should be managed in Version Management System.

 ## Requirements